-This seminar wil focus on ethical, legal, and social issues arising from advances in our knowledge of human genetics.
-These will drawn from topics such as forensic uses of genetics, genetic testing, widespread whole genome sequencing, the consequences of genetics for human reproduction, and the ethics of genomic biobanks for research, among other things.
+(Formerly Law 480) This seminar will focus on ethical, legal, and social issues arising from advances in our knowledge of human genetics.
+These will drawn from topics such as forensic uses of genetics, genetic testing, widespread whole genome sequencing, genome editing, genome synthesis, the consequences of genetics for human reproduction, and the ethics of genomic biobanks for research, among other things.
 Students are required to write a research paper for this course.
-This class is crosslisted with HRP221.
-Special Instructions: The class is open to all law students and to other graduate students with consent of instructor.
+Special Instructions: The class is open to all law students and graduate or professional students from othr parts of the University.
 Substantial class attendance is required; in addition, the quality of class participation will play a small role in grading.
 Students will be required to submit an independent research paper.
 Elements used in grading: Class participation, attendance and final paper.
 Cross-listed with Health Research & Policy (HRP 221).

 Law and Biosciences: Genetics LAW 3004 Section 01 Class #31961